Want to participate in a study? Go to the next page to check out the projects for which we are currently recruiting.

 The objective of this project is to study the brain connections in infants with CHD and their associations with cognitive development.
 To do so, we conduct NIRS recordings in infants with CHD and healthy infants at 4, 24 and 42 months of age.
 We then compare the two groups in terms of brain connections and determine whether the 4-month connections can predict cognitive and language development in early childhood.

 This project may lead to early identification of children at risk of developing cognitive deficits, which would allow for the refinement of early intervention strategies for children with CHD.

-This project is funded by the Quebec Bio-Imaging Network and the Heart and Stroke Foundation of Canada.
+This project is funded by the Quebec Bio-Imaging Network (RBIQ) and the Heart and Stroke Foundation of Canada.